Abductor Pollicis Longus

 Near the wrist joint, the APL tendon passes through the groove at the distal end of the radius on the lateral surface.
 Here, it is joined by the tendon of the extensor pollicis brevis.
 The two tendons continue further down to share the 1st extensor compartment as they pass underneath the extensor retinaculum to enter the hand on its dorsal side.

 At this point, the tendon gives off multiple branches or slips that insert at different points — the main part inserts into the base of the 1st metacarpal (the thumb’s metacarpal).
-The slips insert into the surrounding structures, including the trapezium bone, the muscles of the hand opponens pollicis, and abductor pollicis brevis, and the fascia of the thenar eminence (the fleshy mound at the base of the thumb).
+The slips insert into the surrounding structures, including the trapezium bone, the opponens pollicis, and abductor pollicis brevis muscles in the hand, and the fascia of the thenar eminence (the fleshy mound at the base of the thumb).
 The number of these slips often varies between individuals.

 Relations With Surrounding Muscles and Structures